-CHAPTER 10 AGRICULTURE & RURAL DEVELOPMENT
+CHAPTER - 10 AGRICULTURE & RURAL DEVELOPMENT

-Due to rapid urbanisation and the growth of trade and industry sector, the contribution of agriculture sector has been reduced in NCT of Delhi.
+Contribution of agriculture sector has been reduced in NCT of Delhi due to rapid urbanisation and the growth of trade and industry sector in Delhi.
 Further very fast growth of services sector is making agriculture and rural economic activities less attractive.
-As a result, the contribution of agriculture and allied activities in the Gross State Domestic Product at current prices in Delhi has declined from 1.09 % in 2004-05 to 0.83% in 2014-15.
+As a result, the contribution of agriculture and allied activities in the Gross State Value Added (GSVA) at current prices in Delhi has increased from 0.71% in 2015-16 to 0.75% in 2016-17.
 As per census of 2011 rural population in Delhi was 4.19 Lakhs (2.50% of the total population of 167.88 lakh).
 Around 25% of the total area of NCT, as per 2011 census, was in rural and the remaining 75% in urban.
 The number of rural villages in Delhi reduced from 214 in 1981 to 112 in 2011.
 Agriculture being a state subject, the primary responsibility for increasing agricultural production and productivity, exploiting untapped potential and enhancing income of the farming community rest with state government.